 i.
 Describe the State's method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
 In addition, provide information on the methods used by the State to document these items.
 Individual problems are identified by area surveys or provider performance monitoring.
 State Office staff monitor each individual citation to ensure corrections have been completed.
 Any survey questions that do not meet the 86% threshold established by CMS are considered to indicate the need for development of further training review processes.
 State Office staff meet with providers to remediate individual issues/citations.
 State Office staff meet with field staff to discuss the development of new methodologies to enhance accurate and timely performance.
 Follow-up on operating agency performance monitoring is completed by DHS/DDS staff quarterly to ensure 100% correction of identified problems.
 Program staff maintain documents to verify correction.

 Follow-up on provider performance monitoring is completed by DHS/DDS Quality Assurance Unit staff to ensure 100% correction.
 Follow-up survey documents are completed to verify correction.
 Provider agencies are required to correct deficiencies within 60 days.
-Failure to do so results in review by the DHS/DDS Performance Review Committee which may impose additional sanctions such as vendor hold.
-If, after sanctions and follow-up, a provider remains non-compliant, DHS/DDS recommends Agreement termination
+Failure to do so results in review by the DHS/DDS

-Remediation-related Data Aggregation and An Responsible Party(check each that applies): Frequency of data aggregation and analysis State Medicaid Agency (check each that applies): Weekly ✓ Operating Agency Monthly Sub-State Entity ✓ Quarterly Other ✓ Annually Specify: ^ Continuously and Ongoing Other Specify: \bigcirc ce Plans, the specific timeline for implementing identified on.
-Appendix 1 E: Participant Direction of Services (from Application Section 3, Components of the W 'aiver Request): O No. ortunities.
-Complete the remainder of the Appendix. ion opportunities.
-Do not complete the remainder of the includes the po articipant exercising decision-making authority ov a.
-CMS will confer the Independence Plus designat ty to direct their services.
-Participant direction of services er workers who provide services, a participant-managed ion when the waiver evidences a strong commitment to Indicate whet her Independence Plus designation is requested (select one): O Yes.
-The State requests that this waiver be consider red for Independence Plus designation.
-Independence Plus designation is not requested a.
+Appendix

+Responsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies):

+State Medicaid Agency Weekly

+☑ Operating Agency ☐ Monthly

+☐ Sub-State Entity ✓ Quarterly

+Other Specify: ✓ Annually

+Continuously and Ongoing

+Other Specify:

+method N the State does not have all elements of the Quality ds for discovery and remediation related to the assulo Yes Improvement Strategy in place, provide timelines to design trance of Service Plans that are currently non-operational.

+50 and the parties responsible for its operation

+Applicability (from Application Section 3, Components of the Waiver Request):

+Yes.
+This waiver provides participant direction opportunities.
+Complete the remainder of the Appendix. \bigcirc No. This waiver does not provide participant direction opportunities.
+Do not complete the remainder of the Appendix.

+CMS urges states to afford all waiver participants the opportunity to direct their services.
+Participant direction of services includes the participant exercising decision-making authority over workers who provide services, a participant-managed budget or both.
+CMS will confer the Independence Plus designation when the waiver evidences a strong commitment to participant direction.

+Indicate whether Independence Plus designation is requested (select one):

+- Yes.
+The State requests that this waiver be considered for Independence Plus designation. - No. Independence Plus designation is not requested.

+a.
 Description of Participant Direction.
 In no more than two pages, provide an overview of the opportunities for participant direction in the waiver, including: (a) the nature of the opportunities afforded to participants; (b) how participants may take advantage of these opportunities; (c) the entities that support individuals who direct their services and the supports that they provide; and, (d) other relevant information about the waiver's approach to participant direction.